Southeast Asian University Consortium for Graduate Education in Agriculture and Natural Resources

 Initiated by the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA), the University Consortium was seen as a viable approach to pursuing agricultural human resource development in Southeast Asia by linking top agricultural universities in the region to facilitate free exchange of information, facilities, and expertise.

-Today, the University Consortium is an effective network linking strong universities in Southeast Asia, Canada, Germany, and Japan.
+Today, the University Consortium is an effective network linking strong universities in Southeast Asia, Japan, Taiwan, Canada, and Germany.

-The founding members of the UC are Institut Pertanian Bogor (IPB) and Universitas Gadja Mada (UGM) both in Indonesia, Universiti Putra Malaysia (UPM), University of the Philippines Los Baños (UPLB), and Kasetsart University (KU) in Thailand.
+The founding members of the UC are Institut Pertanian Bogor (IPB) and Universitas Gadjah Mada (UGM) both in Indonesia, Universiti Putra Malaysia (UPM), University of the Philippines Los Baños (UPLB), and Kasetsart University (KU) in Thailand.
+In 2019, Universitas Brawijaya (UB) from Indonesia was accepted as a regular member.

-Tokyo University of Agriculture in Japan is an associate member, while the University of British Columbia in Canada, Georg-August University of Goettingen in Germany, and Universitas Brawijaya (UB) in Indonesia serve as affiliate members.
+Tokyo University of Agriculture in Japan and National Taiwan University are associate members, while the University of British Columbia in Canada and Georg-August University of Goettingen in Germany serve as affiliate members.

 - Provide highly trained personnel in agriculture, environment, and natural resources for the development of the Southeast Asian region;